MicrosoftDocs/office-developer-client-docs.es-ES/docs/visio/round-function-visioshapesheet.md

 ---
 # <a name="round-function-visioshapesheet"></a>Función ROUND (VisioShapeSheet)

-Redondea un número a la precisión representada por  *numberofdigits*  .
+Redondear un número a la precisión representada por  *numberofdigits*  .

 ## <a name="syntax"></a>Sintaxis